 Except at Renaissance weddings.
 Those are mostly awkward, there’s never any silverware, someone always stabs themselves with a sword, and the “mead” is just watery Bud Light.

-A few weeks before Christmas, a group of us went to the zoo to see the twinkly lights.
+So the truth is, a few weeks before Thanksgiving, Andy proposed to me in a cemetery, and one day, I will probably go into more detail on that because it’s hilarious and almost nobody knows that story because Andy thinks it makes us sound insane.
+So, in a more mainstream and official fashion, we gathered our friends went to the zoo to see the twinkly lights.
 It was terribly cold and the only reason I agreed to go was because Andy made me a thermos of warm rum cider.

 So, that’s how that happened.